CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 summary: Write a workflow template to run a simple machine learning model.
 weight: 3
 ---
-# Tutorial 1: Running an Orquestra workflow
+# ML Tutorial 1: Running an Orquestra workflow

-The following three tutorials will take you through the basics of writing and running an Orquestra workflow.
+The following three tutorials will take you through the basics of writing and running an Orquestra workflow to train a simple machine learning model.

 ##### What is Orquestra?
 Orquestra is a platform for building repeatable workflows, orchestrated by a quantum engine that systematically organizes experiment data and resources.
 Orquestra workflows offer solutions when it comes to reproducing experiments, repurposing code, sharing data, and solving dependency problems in projects.
 For more information, check out this blog [post](https://www.zapatacomputing.com/quantum-enabled-workflows/).